-Each week, the vendors at Countryside Farmers’ Markets are harvesting more and more beautiful produce.
+Each week, the vendors at Countryside Farmers’ Market at Howe Meadow will be harvesting more and more beautiful produce.
 It’s exciting!
 With this excitement, we might find ourselves buying a lot, maybe more than we can eat.
 So what’s the best way to preserve the freshness and nutritive value of these produce purchases?
 Check out the list below:

 - Store fruits and vegetables separately.
 As fruits ripen, they produce ethylene gas, which can decrease the storage life of vegetables.

 - Store the produce that goes bad the quickest towards the front of the fridge.
 This way, you will see it every time you open the fridge and you are more likely to remember to eat it before it goes bad.

 - Puncture holes in plastic bags to provide air flow, and choose cloth, beeswax wraps, or other plastic alternatives when you can.

 - If you aren’t going to eat something within 1-2 weeks after purchasing, put it in the freezer!

 The flavor of asparagus lessens with extended storage time, so the sooner you eat them, the better.
 For best results, stand the asparagus stalks upright in a jar of water and place it in the fridge.

 Beans are your best friend when it comes to storage.
 Simply keep the beans in a perforated bag and they will stay fresh.